anthonytimotheou/maze-solver/README.md

 # maze-solver
 This is a console program that attempts to solve a maze.

-STILL TO DO
+Tasks To Do
 ===========
 * Validating input to the program and communications between layers, all input is assumed sanitised already.
-* More appropriate exception hierarachy.
+* More appropriate exception hierarachy for each layer of abstraction.
+* Unit test each layer.
+Input, output and algorithm.
-* Jar command line, adding arguments for solving and output file name or console.
+* Jar command line, adding arguments for solving and output file name plus tidy up and checking arguments.
 * Look at converting 2 dimensional aleady here matrix into List<> with a look up to conserve memory adding scalability at the cost of performance.

 Busy Developer Technical Explanation
 ====================================
-(explain 3 layers, input, solving, output)
+This program has three layers, input, output and solving.
+The input is responsible for reading the maze from any format into a Maze abstracted format.
+The solving layer is then applied using a strategy pattern to use the selected algorithm.
+The current implemented algorithm is a recursive divide and conquer method that chooses based on the Euclidean distance to the end point.
+Finally, the output layer is responsible for converting the solved maze into the correct output and outputting this to console.

 Maze file format
 ================